byjg/docker-easy-haproxy/README.md

 ### TLS passthrough

-Used to pass on SSL-termination to a backend:
+Used to pass on SSL-termination to a backend.
+Alternatively, you can enable health-check via SSL on the backend with the optional `health-check` label:

 ```bash
 docker run \